LambertSchulze/IdleGameWithMonsters/README.md

 - [x] Get to minimum Tracer Bullet Stage
 - [x] Damage is dealt the Pokémon way
-- [ ] Animations for attacking and taking damage
+- [x] Animations for attacking and ~taking damage~ battle transitions
 - [x] After winning a battle the Pokémon on the next stage is one level up
 - [x] Winning a battle gives Experience points
-- [ ] You can level up your own Pokémon
+- [x] You can level up your own Pokémon
 - [ ] While going through stages you encounter Pokémon from the game regions
 - [x] Encountering Pokémon fills your Pokédex
 - [ ] You can catch Pokémon